stugotszach/Zoom-er/README.md

 and python3

 # Configuration
+make sure "Start time" is in a 24 hour format and "End time" is in minutes
 example:
 | Start Time  | Meeting ID  | Password    | End Time in minutes |
 | ----------- | ----------- | ----------- | ------------------- |